pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-TProcess.myst.md

 # Student-t Process

-PyMC3 also includes T-process priors.
+PyMC also includes T-process priors.
 They are a generalization of a Gaussian process prior to the multivariate Student's T distribution.
 The usage is identical to that of `gp.Latent`, except they require a degrees of freedom parameter when they are specified in the model.
 For more information, see chapter 9 of [Rasmussen+Williams](http://www.gaussianprocess.org/gpml/), and [Shah et al.](https://arxiv.org/abs/1402.4306).

 Note that T processes aren't additive in the same way as GPs, so addition of `TP` objects are not supported.